You can use G Suite Password Sync (GSPS) to update your users' Google passwords directly from Microsoft Active Directory. Learn more about GSPS.

 Note: Google passwords must adhere to the name and password guidelines.

 - Have the user sign in to their Google Account with their new password.
-Any subsequent Active Directory password changes are automatically synced to Google by GSPS.
+GSPS automatically syncs any subsequent Active Directory password changes to Google.

-To ensure that your users change their passwords in Active Directory:
+To ensure your users change their passwords in Active Directory:

-Step 1: Do not enable non-admin password recovery
+Step 1: Do not turn on non-admin password recovery

 Step 2: Instruct users to change their Windows password

-- Use Google Sites to create an internal webpage that instructs users to change their Microsoft Windows password instead of their Google password.
+- Use Google Sites to create an internal page with instructions on how users can change their Microsoft Windows password instead of their Google password.

 - Copy the URL of the page.